infor-cloud/xtendm3/docs/examples/Batch-extension.md

 - Logging - it is a drop-down box, which has three elements inside it:
     - view log - to have a small preview of chosen log
     - configure logging - to change some options inside chosen log
-    - <b>configure future logging</b> - to create a new log job, which will execute chosen Batch.
-Not true, you cannot execute or schedule Batch execution from the logger?
+    - <b>configure future logging</b> - to create a new log job
 <br>

 <img src="../../../assets/attachments/ex-batch/sc1.PNG" width="950">
 <br>
-The third option allows user to configure new logging job, which will be connected to the previously prepared Batch extension.
+The third option allows user to configure new logging job, which will be connected to the chosen Batch extension.
 Inside opened window for "configure future logging" there will be a small pop-up window with some options and a table inside it.
 The table allows user to 'Add', 'Edit', 'Remove' logging jobs or 'Refresh' them.